 How to draw woman's arms for absolute beginners.

-In all of these sketch's I have put marker points to help you understand the proportions of the arms in relation to their position on the woman's body.
+In all of these sketches, I have put marker points to help you understand the proportions of the arms in relation to their position on the woman's body.
 I have divided each point between the shoulder, elbow and wrist into equal parts so that it will be easier to understand the distances between each joint depending on the position of the arm.
-In all these figurative sketch's the subject is of an athletic build so it is important that you show the shape of each muscle of the arm.
+In all these figurative sketches the subject is of an athletic build so it is important that you show the shape of each muscle of the arm.

 In this sketch the subject is standing on one leg with her right arm extended; to touch her raised foot.
 Notice the curve of the bicep and triceps muscles as they extend from under the shoulder to the elbow forming a long gentle curve.
 Her forearm is turned slightly showing the curve of the extensor muscles as they stretch over the forearm to meet the wrist.
 The flexor muscles are also visible forming a gentle curve under the forearm.
 It is also useful to note how the elbow joint is more prominent.
 This is because when a subject has less body fat and larger muscle groups their joints will appear slightly more emphasized.

 Note the proportion of the arms.
 Her right upper arm which is extended to hold her foot appears slightly longer than her left.
 This is because she is turning her left arm slightly toward you thus masking its full length and giving the impression that her left upper arm is shorter.
-Also note the length of her forearms.
-Again the positioning of her forearms are creating the illusion that one again is longer than the other.
+Also, note the length of her forearms.
+Again the positioning of her forearms is creating the illusion that one again is longer than the other.
 Her right arm is also bending slightly back at the elbow causing the forearm to appear shorter.

-In this sketch the subject is sitting with her hand placed upon her knee. she is leaning back and turning slightly toward you causing her arm to bend slightly at the elbow, thus shortening the appearance of the upper arm and forearm.
+In this sketch, the subject is sitting with her hand placed upon her knee. she is leaning back and turning slightly toward you causing her arm to bend slightly at the elbow, thus shortening the appearance of the upper arm and forearm.
 Her bicep is clearly visible and is more rounded in appearance as it is being contracted from the elbow.
-Her fore arm extensors and flexors are also visible as she has her arm turned slightly to allow her to place her hand on her knee.
+Her forearm extensors and flexors are also visible as she has her arm turned slightly to allow her to place her hand on her knee.